 I realized that was why my head felt so fuzzy.
-These two didn’t realize it, but I’d felt that way hours ago and had responded by silently channeling arcane energy to keep me awake.
-I just assumed I had stayed up too late, not that I was being drugged.
+These two didn’t realize it, but I’d felt that way hours ago.
+I had responded by silently channeling aether energy to keep me awake.
+I just assumed I stayed up too late, not that I was being drugged.

 “What is this?”
 I asked.

-“Sionis Sepher, wealthy mage of Dalaran, and his childhood friend, a wealthy paladin apprentice?
+“Sionis Sepher, wealthy magic student of Stonehaven, and his childhood friend, a wealthy apprentice?
 What do you think this is?”

 “That’s right,” Sellia said, slipping off of my lap now that she had me properly secured.
 “We do a little research and pick our targets each year.
 You two are the lucky winners.”

 “Yeah, well there’s a problem with that,” Ayla added.
 “They don’t have anything of value here.”

 “Impossible,” Sellia replied.
 “Appoleon’s father is a skilled alchemist.
 Surely he sent some money, or potions, or enchants to his son.”